articles

 Author

-In China, it’s tradition to do labor confinement (called 坐月子 in Chinese) for a period of 30 days after having given birth.
-Labor confinement is supposed to help a woman recover from childbirth and avoid connected future health problems.
+In China, it’s tradition to do labor confinement (called 坐月子 in Chinese) for a period of 30 days after giving birth.
+Labor confinement is supposed to help a woman recover from childbirth and avoid future health problems.

 The following are some of the basic do’s and don’ts: